HL7/bulk-data/input/pagecontent/export.md

 ##### Response - In-Progress Status

-- HTTP Status Code of ```202 Accepted```
+- HTTP Status Code of `202 Accepted`
-- Optionally, the server MAY return an ```X-Progress``` header with a text description of the status of the request that's less than 100 characters.
+- Optionally, the server MAY return an `X-Progress` header with a text description of the status of the request that's less than 100 characters.
 The format of this description is at the server's discretion and may be a percentage complete value, or a more general status such as "in progress".
 The client MAY parse the description, display it to the user, or log it.

 ##### Response - Error Status

-- HTTP status code of ```4XX``` or ```5XX```
+- HTTP status code of `4XX` or `5XX`
 - `Content-Type` header of `application/fhir+json` when body is a FHIR `OperationOutcome` resource
 - The body of the response SHOULD be a FHIR `OperationOutcome` resource in JSON format.
 If this is not possible (for example, the infrastructure layer returning the error is not FHIR aware), the server MAY return an error message in another format and include a corresponding value for the `Content-Type` header.

-In the case of a polling failure that does not indicate failure of the export job, a server SHOULD use a [transient code](https://www.hl7.org/fhir/codesystem-issue-type.html#issue-type-transient) from the [IssueType valueset](https://www.hl7.org/fhir/codesystem-issue-type.html) when populating the OperationOutcome ```issue.code``` to indicate to the client that it should retry the request at a later time.
+In the case of a polling failure that does not indicate failure of the export job, a server SHOULD use a [transient code](https://www.hl7.org/fhir/codesystem-issue-type.html#issue-type-transient) from the [IssueType valueset](https://www.hl7.org/fhir/codesystem-issue-type.html) when populating the OperationOutcome `issue.code` to indicate to the client that it should retry the request at a later time.

 *Note*: Even if some of the requested resources cannot successfully be exported, the overall export operation MAY still succeed.
 In this case, the `Response.error` array of the completion response body SHALL be populated with one or more files in ndjson format containing FHIR `OperationOutcome` resources to indicate what went wrong (see below).
 In the case of a partial success, the server SHALL use a 200 status code instead of 4XX or 5XX.
-The choice of when to determine that an export job has failed in its entirety (error status) vs returning a partial success (complete status) is left up to the implementer.
+The choice of when to determine that an export job has failed in its entirety (error status) vs. returning a partial success (complete status) is left up to the server implementer.

 ##### Response - Complete Status

-- HTTP status of ```200 OK```
+- HTTP status of `200 OK`
-- ```Content-Type``` header of ```application/json```
+- `Content-Type` header of `application/json`
-- The server MAY return an ```Expires``` header indicating when the files listed will no longer be available for access.
+- The server SHOULD return an `Expires` header indicating when the files listed will no longer be available for access.
 - A body containing a JSON object providing metadata, and links to the generated bulk data files.
 The files SHALL be accessible to the client at the URLs advertised.
 These URLs MAY be served by file servers other than a FHIR-specific server.

 Required Fields: